-We document in our study that the various types of ileus are accompanied with an elevation of plasma PCT levels.
-The highest concentrations of PCT are presented in patients with vascular ileus.
-The contemporary elevation of TNF $\alpha$ , IL-6 and IL-8 in this patient group indicates that mentioned cytokines plays a role in PCT induction, and this mechanism is similar to other models of SIRSinduced PCT activation.
+We document in our study that various types of ileus are accompanied with an elevation of plasma PCT levels.
+The highest concentrations of PCT are present in patients with vascular ileus.
+The simultaneous elevation of TNF α , IL-6 and IL-8 in this patient group indicates that mentioned cytokines play a role in PCT induction, and this mechanism is similar to other models of SIRS-induced PCT activation.

 The generation of non-thyroid PCT is linked to both bacterial endotoxin and inflammatory cytokines.
-This was demonstrated on animal model by the rapid rise of PCT levels after the injection of endotoxin, or after the administration of TNF $\alpha$ .
+This was demonstrated on animal model by a rapid rise of PCT levels after the injection of endotoxin, or after the administration of TNFα.
 Administration of IL-1, IL-2 and IL-6 also leads to an increase in PCT.
-Cytokines mediate PCT induction in various cell types, however the mechanisms responsible for such an action are not known, yet.
+Cytokines mediate PCT induction in various cell types, however, the mechanisms responsible for such an action are not known.
 The highest plasma levels of PCT are achieved in acute bacterial infections and sepsis.
 Little is known about other possible factors participating in PCT induction.
-Our previous study, in accordance with other authors, showed the transient PCT elevation after other non-infectious stimuli as a surgical trauma presents (Gürlich et al. 1999, Chachkhiani et al. 2005).
-The posttraumatic PCT increase is only moderate in most patients and peaked at day 1 - 2 after trauma.
+Our previous study, in accordance with other authors, showed the transient PCT elevation after other non-infectious stimuli such as surgical trauma (Gürlich et al. 1999, Chachkhiani et al. 2005).
+The posttraumatic PCT increase is only moderate in most patients and peaked at day 1-2 after trauma.

 As the liver is a possible main source of inflammatory PCT, the various types of ileus represent model situations of non-infectious gastrointestinal stimulus involving local cytokine production, portal venous system, and hepatocyte activation.
-Ileus, as a partial or complete non-mechanical blockage of the small and/or large intestine, may be the result of intestinal ischemia, abdominal wound infections, electrolyte imbalance (e.g., hypokalemia), anesthesia, surgery, dysbalance of intestinal nerve supply, or metabolic diseases.
-There are different types of intestinal obstructions, mechanical and nonmechanical including vascular and paralytic ileus.
+Ileus, as a partial or complete non-mechanical blockage of the small and/or large intestine, may be the result of intestinal ischemia, abdominal wound infections, electrolyte imbalance (e.g. hypokalemia), anesthesia, surgery,